-Join Rob Garrott for an in-depth discussion in this video The CINEMA 4D workflow, part of CINEMA 4D Essentials 1: Interface, Objects, and Hierarchies.
+Join Rob Garrott for an in-depth discussion in this video The CINEMA 4D workflow, part of Cinema 4D R14 Essential Training: 1 Interface Objects and Hierarchies.

 The process of creating 3D animation can really be quite complex, but if you break it down into manageable chunks, you can get some really great results.
 First up in the process is the modeling phase.
 That's the creation of 3D objects in your scene.
 You'll create things called points, edges, and polygons and manipulate those to create the 3D shapes.
 Lighting is the process of illuminating objects in your scene.
 You'll use special objects called lights and you'll use those light objects to illuminate your scene.